jcransom/jrsite/content/publications/ncee-enterprise-survey-2018.md

 {{< /alert >}}

 This report reveals the state of enterprise and entrepreneurial education in the UK drawing on a survey by NCEE and ACS International Schools of 62 Heads of Enterprise from UK universities.

+Launched at the House of Lords and [featured in Times Higher Education](https://www.timeshighereducation.com/news/support-entrepreneurship-uk-universities-freefall).